SCREED GIANT LIMITED TERMS AND CONDITIONS OF BUSINESS

 12.1 Nothing in these Conditions shall limit or exclude the Supplier’s liability for:

-(a) death or personal injury caused by its negligence, or the negligence of its
+(a) death or personal injury caused by its negligence, or the negligence of its employees, agents or subcontractors;

 (b) fraud or fraudulent misrepresentation

 (c) breach of the terms implied by Section 12 Sale of Goods Act 1979;